- D.M., Doctor of Music, Indiana University, 2013

 - A.B., Vassar College, 2005

-Gabriel Lubell is adjunct assistant professor of music in music in general studies at the Indiana University Jacobs School of Music.
+Gabriel Lubell is visiting lecturer in music in music in general studies at the Indiana University Jacobs School of Music.
 He is also a composer, music theorist, and astronomer.

 Lubell’s research focuses on issues of sound, space, and experience, with a particular interest in how music albums operate as complete artistic works.
 He is currently developing a book on this topic and has presented papers about albums by the Beatles and Pink Floyd in print and at international conferences.